ga-dc/js1/03-28-objects-and-json/readme.md

 ### Objectives

-- Identify likely objects, attributes, and methods in real-world scenarios
-- Write a constructor for a JavaScript object
+- Explain how objects are defined as data structures
+- Create objects using object literal syntax.
+- Practice interacting with properties of literal objects.
+- Explain nested data structures.
+- Explain the difference between object properties and methods.
-- Write a prototype method for a JavaScript object
+- Write an object method.
-- Implement and interface with JSON data

 ---
 <a name = "opening"></a>

 ## Objects: Introduction (10 minutes)
 So far we have learned about fairly simple data types.
 We have learned to store data in arrays that allow us to associate values in an ordered list.
 However, as our applications grow to be more complex, we will increasingly need more structure in our code.
 Objects allow us to do just that in JavaScript.
 Objects are collections of properties, and a property is an association between a key and a value.
 Objects in JavaScript are used in two ways:

 1. As simple structured data store, similar to arrays, the main difference being that instead of accessing our values by index, we access them by a key.
 2. As a fundamental programming paradigm that helps us structure and categorize our code.

 ---

 <a name = "codealong1"></a>

 ## Object Properties (30 minutes)
 An object is an associative array, also known as a hash or a dictionary in other languages.
 It stores key-value pairs, and unlike arrays, is not ordered.
 Object properties are variables attached to a specific object.

 ```js
 // We can also create objects populated with data